Porcelain Slab vs Sintered Stone: What’s the Real Difference?

 For Walls and Bathrooms, Large-Format Logic Matters More

-In bathroom walls, vanity areas, and other interior surfaces, buyers are often looking for visual continuity, cleaner layout, and fewer visible joints.
-In those cases, the more important issue is not whether the product is called porcelain slab or sintered stone, but whether the slab format and finish direction suit the room.
+In bathroom walls, vanity areas, and other interior surfaces, buyers often want visual continuity, cleaner layout, easier maintenance, and fewer visible joints.
+In those cases, the more important issue is not whether the product is called porcelain slab or sintered stone.
+The real question is whether the slab format and finish direction suit the room.

 For more on these applications, see: